 When we’re trying to scout out the best mascaras on the scene, it's easy to assume that high-end splurges are superior.
 Luxe packaging and impressive claims can go a long way to convincing us that a spendy buy will give us the lashes we have spent years striving for.

 Waterproof version available: Yes

 Mini version available: No

-Maybelline mascaras are known for their dark and silky mascara formulas, so if that''d what you like then this one is for you.
-It claims a low wax blend as the secret behind its inky black hue and smooth texture, which layers on to lashes without clumping to leave behind the dreaded spider-leg effect.
-It glides on to lashes seamlessly – no drying in sight.
+Many of the best Maybelline mascaras are known for their dark and silky formulas, and Lash Sensational is no different.
+It claims a low wax blend as the secret behind its inky black hue and smooth texture, which coats each lash without clumping or the dreaded spider-leg effect.

 Ease of application